aptafabri/law_ai_assitant_backend/README.md

 - Example environment variables are listed in the `.env.example` file.

 Make sure to adjust the environment variables according to your setup, particularly the API keys, database URIs, and secret keys.

----

-This `README.md` should provide clear instructions for developers to set up, run, and test the project.
-Let me know if you need further adjustments!